Jean-Louis Akpa Akpro

+Masfout.
+In 2020 he joined English non-league club Radcliffe before signing for Welsh club Flint Town United in 2022.

 He was previously called up to play international football for France at U18 level but injury forced him to withdraw from the squad.

 Early life

 Akpa Akpro was born in Toulouse, Haute-Garonne.

 Career

 Toulouse

 Akpa Akpro started his career at his hometown club Ligue 1 club Toulouse as a youngster in 2003.
 While at with the club, he spent time on loan with Stade Brestois 29 in the French Second Division where he scored twice in 15 appearances.
 He featured in around 40 games for Toulouse from between 2003 and 2007, managing to score a total of three goals.
 While with Toulouse, Akpa Akpro was briefly called up to the France U18 International team, but was forced to withdraw from the squad due to injury.
 He was never selected again.

 FCM Brussels

 Akpa Akpro was released by Toulouse at the end of the 2006–07 season.
 He then left France and headed north where he signed for Belgian side FC Brussels in the summer of 2007.
 He remained with the club for the 2007–08 season, playing only a cameo role in the club's season by making only three appearances for the club.
 Akpro was released at the end of the season.
 After his departure from Brussels, Akpa Akpro had travelled to England where he joined Milton Keynes Dons in a pre-season trial, before also spending a week training with Colchester United.
-However both trials didn't pay off and Akpro began the 2008–09 season as a free agent.
+However, neither trial led to a contract offer and Akpa Akpro began the 2008–09 season as a free agent.